relihimas/BEES-Data-Engineering-Breweries-Case-Rachid/README.md

 The goal of this test is to assess your skills in consuming data from an API, transforming and persisting it into a data lake following the medallion architecture with three layers: raw data, curated data partitioned by location, and an analytical aggregated layer.

-📊 Project Status
+# 📊 Project Status

-Status: Active
+- Status: Active

-Last Dataset Update:
+- Last Dataset Update:

-Maintenance: Actively maintained by owner
+- Maintenance: Actively maintained by owner

-Dataset Size: 8,000+ breweries
+- Dataset Size: 8,000+ breweries

-🔧 Requirements
+# 🔧 Requirements

-- Python v
+- Python v or higher
-- Docker v
+- Docker v or higher

 # Features
 - Breweries Data: Using the Open Brewery DB API to fetch data, listing breweries companies: [Open Brewery DB](https://www.openbrewerydb.org/).